Fast Money (talk show)

-Fast Money is an American financial stock trading talk show that began airing on the CNBC cable/satellite TV channel on June 21, 2006.
+Fast Money is an American financial stock trading talk show that began airing on the CNBC cable/satellite TV channel on Jan.
+8, 2007.
 Beginning October 10, 2007, it was broadcast every weeknight at 5pm ET, one hour after the close of trading on the New York Stock Exchange, until mid-2011 when it was moved to just four nights per week, Monday through Thursday, to make room for special option and currency trading shows on Friday evenings.
 On March 22, 2013, it returned to the Friday night slot as a half-hour show, followed by the Options Action half-hour show.
+The Friday edition of Fast Money returned to being a full-hour show on September 22, 2023, after Options Action was quietly cancelled the previous Friday (September 15, 2023).
 The show originates from the NASDAQ MarketSite in New York City.

 Program format

 Melissa Lee anchors a fast-paced discussion among four professional Wall Street traders.
 The group discusses various investment strategies, including technical analysis, and debate the merits of each other's arguments for or against a particular stock or sector.
 The show covers topics such as options trading, commodities, and exchange-traded funds.

 Most episodes feature regularly appearing traders: Guy Adami, Bonawyn Eison, Karen Finerman, Steve Grasso, Brian Kelly, Mike Khouw, Pete Najarian, Dan Nathan, Tim Seymour, and Nadine Terman.